developer-led/community-sql/README.md

 ## One Step Backwards: Discourse Dashboard

 Discourse dashbaord is probably the thing that you're using now.
-One can ask then, *wait a minute, doesn't Discourse Dashboard provide me with all the essentials I need?*.
+One can ask then, *wait a minute, isn't the dashboard providing me with all the essentials I need?*

 <a href="https://www.discourse.org/features" title="Discourse Features">
 	<img src="/assets/DiscourseDashboard.png" alt="">